artur-shaik/vim-javacomplete2/README.md

 `JCimportAddSmart` - add 'import' for classname trying to guess variant without ask user to choose an option (it will ask on false guessing).

+`JCgenerateAbtractMethods` - generate methods that need to be implemented;

 `JCserverShowPort` - show port, through which vim plugin communicates with server;

 `JCserverShowPID` - show server process identificator;